Spread complexity as classical dilaton solutions: Complexity for low-rank algebras

 Note that the unitary transformation performed on the reference state now features in the expectation value.
 Depending on the unitary transformation relating the reference state for Nielsen complexity and reference state for Krylov complexity, we need to compute the expectation value of a different operator with respect to the target state. \\ \\ One may proceed with the computation in several ways but ultimately we find that coherent state $|z\rangle$ with the Krylov basis built on the reference state $U(\bar{z}_0, z_0) |w\rangle$ is given by

 In the above we have emphasised that the Krylov basis (and thus the associated spread complexity of states) is a function of both the choice of Hamiltonian\footnote{Though, as we have seen, for this simple group the specific choice of Hamiltonian from the algebra plays almost no role, since the Krylov basis is independent of its coefficients.} and the choice of reference state.
 The reference state is, by definition, set to zero complexity.
 This is reflected nicely in the above formula where the spread complexity vanishes for $z = z_0$.
 Note that we recover the expected formulas (such as those in \cite{Caputa:2021sib}) when we set $z_0 = 0$.
-We will soon see how this formula arises from the matter-free JT gravity model. \\ \\ We will show how the Krylov complexity may be interpreted as the classical dilaton solution of a matter-free JT gravity theory.
-To be explicit, the action we are considering is given by
+We will soon see in the next section, how this formula arises from the matter-free JT gravity model. \\ \\ Before this we would like to comment how the interpretation of \cite{Caputa:2021sib} (of spread complexity is geodesic volume) holds true for these general Krylov subspaces.
+As mentioned, the Krylov subspace can always be represented as a one-dimensional submanifold of the manifold of quantum states.
+Consider, for example, a general reference state (coherent state) time-evolved subjected to the Hamiltonian $H = \alpha(L_{+} + L_{-})$.
+By making use of Baker-Campbell-Haussdorff equations we can represent the time-evolved state as a $t$-dependent family of coherent states

-i.e. we consider a linear 2d dilaton gravity model where the classical background geometry is the Fubini-Study metric with curvature (\ref{FScurvature}).
-Being a two-dimensional metric, it is fixed, up to a choice of coordinates, by the scalar curvature.
-The dilaton equations of motion (\ref{dileom}) permit the general solution